 Differentiated build engine

-Folium combines consulting, software development, digital manufacturing, agents, model workflows, and quality gates into one delivery system.
+Folium combines consulting and forward engineering, software development, digital manufacturing, agents, model lanes, and quality checks into one delivery system.

-The company sells confidence through artifacts: working proofs, evidence packets, launch rooms, rollback plans, and operating runbooks.
+The company sells confidence through working demos, review files, launch rooms, rollback plans, and operating guides.

 Expandable platform potential